 Flexible treatment options from a one-time general extermination treatment to monthly pest control services are available.
-We accept Cash, Check VISA, MasterCard or Discover.
+We accept Cash, Check VISA, MasterCard, American Express or Discover.

 Call us at (717) 394-8838 and one of our friendly and knowledgeable office staff will be happy to help you.

 It's termite swarm season.
 Termite swarmers are around for a short period of time usually starting in late March or early April (we're already started to get sightings of them this spring.)
 They appear suddenly seemingly out of nowhere.
 There can be thousands of them and if left go will disappear as quickly and mysteriously as they appeared.
 Many times this is a homeowners only indication they have a termite issue and they will ignore them thinking it is a harmless but annoying flying ant (especially if they disappear in a few days).
 But which is it Ant or Termite?